Wabel/zoho-crm-copy-db/README.md

 Records are now fetched using the sort and order columns (by priority: Modified_Time, Created_Time).

+Improve processing time when fetching data by adding some cache.
+> When fetching data from Zoho, the script was checking for each record in the database if the column exists.
+> Then it would check if the DAO contains the correct setter linked for the column.
+> We added some cache on the columns and the setters fields to avoid checking the information for each records.
+> In local, processing 200 records went from ~26sec to ~1sec with this change :)

 _11 Feb.
 2020_

 This version allow to use a configuration table to store multiple config data.